joseluis/huion-linux-drivers/README.md

 Note that it is not necessary to install this driver, just execute with superuser privileges (i.e., as root)

 ## Known Bugs & Troubleshooting

+This program requires the uinput module to be loaded.
+Load it either manually (`sudo modprobe uinput`) or automatically on boot (see the [Arch wiki](https://wiki.archlinux.org/index.php/Kernel_modules)).

 ### Unresponsive cursor